EAM Jaishankar holds talks with Afghan foreign minister Atmar | Law-Order

 It said besides holding talks with Jaishankar, Atmar is scheduled to meet a number of high-ranking Indian government officials, including National Security Advisor Ajit Doval.

-There have been renewed international efforts in the last few weeks to speed up the peace process in Afghanistan that was spurred by increasing violence by Taliban in recent months though the outfit is engaged in negotiations with the Afghan government.
+There have been renewed international efforts in the last few weeks to speed up the peace process in Afghanistan that was adversely impacted by increasing violence by Taliban in recent months though the outfit is engaged in negotiations with the Afghan government.

 Last month, Prime Minister Narendra Modi, speaking at a virtual meeting with Afghan President Ashraf Ghani, called for an immediate and comprehensive ceasefire to end violence in Afghanistan.

-The Taliban and the Afghan government are holding direct talks in Doha to end 19 years of war that has killed tens of thousands of people and ravaged various parts of the country.
+The Taliban and the Afghan government are holding direct talks in Doha to end a 19-year war that has killed tens of thousands of people and ravaged various parts of the country.

 India has been a major stakeholder in the peace and stability of Afghanistan.
-It has already invested USD two billion in aid and reconstruction activities in the country.
+It has already invested USD two billion in aid and reconstruction activities in that country.
+In November, India announced a new package of over 100 high impact community projects worth USD 80 million for Afghanistan.

 India has also been maintaining that care should be taken to ensure that any such process does not lead to any ''ungoverned spaces'' where terrorists and their proxies can relocate.